 Losing an employee can be difficult, but having a plan for how you deal with that type of news will ensure that your company stays efficient and professional throughout the entire process.

 Have a question for one of our HR experts?
-To learn more about this issue or to schedule a free consultation on the advantages of human resources outsourcing, contact simplicityHR.
+To learn more about this issue or to schedule a free consultation on the advantages of outsourced human resources administration, contact simplicityHR.

 This article is for informational purposes only and does not constitute legal advice.
 Readers should first consult their attorney, accountant or adviser before acting upon any information in this article.